simplek8s/simplek8s-website/content/documentation/installation/install.md

 ```console
 $ efibootmgr -c -d /dev/xdb -p 1 -L SimpleK8s -l '\EFI\BOOT\BOOTX64.EFI'
 ```

+## 3. Secure Boot

+With Secure Boot disabled, or when booting in BIOS mode, the system boots directly and there is nothing else to do.

+With Secure Boot enabled, enroll the SimpleK8s key once per machine:

+1. Boot the new device.
+In the GRUB menu, select `Enroll MOK key (first boot with Secure Boot)`.
+2. In MokManager, select `Enroll key from disk`, choose the disk, and open `EFI/BOOT/MOK.cer`.
+3. Check that the key details belong to SimpleK8s, select `Continue`, answer `Yes` to `Enroll the key(s)?`, and select `Reboot`.

+Done.
+Later boots, including future SimpleK8s kernel upgrades, work unattended without repeating this step.

 __Done!__
 Reboot your system and boot from your new device.